Ray Stewart (sprinter): Post competition life

 On 13 April 2008 the New York Times published an article in which Stewart was implicated by Angel Guillermo Heredia for the use of human growth hormone.
 A copy of an e-mail message from July 2003 was shown to the Times, in which Herdia described drugs he had recommended for two athletes trained by Stewart.
-When contacted Stewart initially denied knowing Herdia but then said that they had met after being shown a copy of the e-mail.
-Stewart then stated that he had rejected the drugs offered by Herdia.
+When contacted Stewart initially denied knowing Heredia but then said that they had met after being shown a copy of the e-mail.
+Stewart then stated that he had rejected the drugs offered by Heredia.

 In April 2009 Stewart's name was further tarnished following the IAAF stripping Jerome Young of his World Championship results following Young's admission of doping from 1991 through 2003.
 Stewart once coached Young.
 At the New York launch of the 2009 Penn Relays, Stewart was honoured by Team Jamaica Bickle for his contribution to athletics.

 In June 2010 Stewart was banned from coaching for life by the USADA.